 Consumers increased online shopping, with 63% of Canadians indicating digital channels as a key trigger for finding a new retailer.
 Not only have Canadians turned digital for seeking out shops, they also used digital sources to make payments.
 In April 2020 alone, Interac reported 61.3 million debit transactions, including electronic transfers (e-transfers).

 In the post-pandemic economy, individuals are adapting to a digital payment norm, and so are businesses.
 Canadian businesses, including restaurants and retailers, used EFTs for common transactions like accepting payments from clients and customers and paying suppliers and distributors.

 There are a few reasons that explain Canadians’ increased use of EFTs.

 Location restrictions: Store closures have forced Canadians to do their shopping at home through various digital apps like UberEats, InstaCart, and Amazon.
-Most retailers experienced dramatic loss within in-store sales, but increased sales through online shopping.
+Most retailers experienced dramatic losses within in-store sales but increased sales through online shopping.

 Supporting Family and Friends: Canadians are helping out friends and family financially due to the economic hit.
 The distance resulting from location restrictions also contributes to Canadians sending loved ones EFTs instead of bringing them cash or gifts.

 In April 2020, 52% of Canadians reported using debit for payments, and 62% reported using credit cards.
 Debit and credit were a significantly more popular choice than cash, with only 36% of Canadians reporting cash as their preferred payment type.
 Despite the ostensible favour towards card payments, the Bank of Canada’s study reported that most Canadians (74%) do not have plans to go completely cashless.